-Most people arrested for DUI are arrested for a first offense.
+Most people arrested for driving under the influence (DUI) are arrested for a first offense.
 In fact, the Utah Commission on Criminal and Juvenile Justice (CCJJ) recently estimated that seventy percent (70%) of arrests were for a first DUI offense.
 Only nineteen percent (19%) were for a second offense, seven percent (7%) were for a third offense, and about four percent (4%) were for a fourth or subsequent offense.

 Utah law provides for harsh penalties, even for a first DUI.
 Immediately after the arrest, you face an administrative suspension.
 You only have ten (10) days after the arrest to demand a hearing to contest the administrative suspension to show that it should be removed from your driving record.
 Also, you can face additional court-ordered penalties if you are convicted of DUI in court.